-Acute ischemic stroke (AIS) is a neurological emergency that can be treated with timesensitive interventions, including both intravenous thrombolysis and endovascular approaches for thrombus removal.
+Acute ischemic stroke (AIS) is a neurological emergency that can be treated with timesensitive interventions, including administration of intravenous thrombolytic medications and endovascular thrombus removal.
 Numerous studies have demonstrated that rapid, protocolized assessment and treatment is essential to improving neurological outcomes.
 These interventions are often completed simultaneously to achieve a safe and fast medical and/or surgical intervention.
-The protocol focuses on the early identification and initial management, within the first hour(s) following acute onset of a neurological deficit.
+This protocol focuses on the early identification and initial management within the first hour(s) following acute onset of a neurological deficit.